 Claims for Sexual Abuse and Assault

-Megan Ellis & Company was one of the first Canadian law firms to devote a major part of its practice to work on behalf of women and men seeking compensation for injuries suffered as a result of childhood sexual abuse and sexual assault.
-The firm has more than 25 years of experience successfully representing clients against individual abusers, their estates, and institutions, including religious organizations, associations, and governments.
+Megan Ellis QC was one of the first Canadian lawyers to devote a major part of her practice to work on behalf of women and men seeking compensation for injuries suffered as a result of childhood sexual abuse and sexual assault.
+She has more than 30 years of experience successfully representing clients against individual abusers, their estates, and institutions, including religious organizations, associations, and governments.

-Since 1991, the firm’s lawyers have pioneered a body of case law and contributed to legislative changes that have led to making compensation available to many survivors of sexual assaults and abuse, including the following:
+Since 1991, she has pioneered a body of case law and contributed to legislative changes that have led to making compensation available to many survivors of sexual assaults and abuse, including the following: